bscheue/zsh-start/README.md

 (source it first, or put it before `start` in your list of plugins).
 To use the integration, type `j` in front of the name of the mark you'd like to jump to.
-For example, in the above image, typing `jd` will jump to `~/config/dotfiles/`.
+For example, in the above image, typing `jd` will jump to `/Users/brian/config/dotfiles/`.

 # Notes
-* The start menu isn't shown when the current directory upon startup isn't \$HOME, as it's typical to want to stay in the same directory in these cases (eg calling `:terminal` within a Vim instance).
+* The start menu isn't shown when the current directory upon startup isn't `\$HOME`, as it's typical to want to stay in the same directory in these cases (eg calling `:terminal` within a Vim instance).